thatstoasty/prism/README.md

 - It is difficult to have recursive relationships, not passing the command to the arg validator for now.
 - Until `Error` is implements `CollectionElement`, `ArgValidator` functions return a string and throw the error from the caller.
 - Fix naive argument parsing to handle hyphens in the argument itself.
+- Non string flags without a value or default value will fail unless empty string can be converted to that type.
+Will update flags so they're typed.

 ### Bugs